catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/configure.rst

 ***************************

-When no configuration arguments are passed, the OpenStack client tools will try to obtain their configuraton from environment variables.
+When no configuration arguments are passed, the OpenStack client tools will try to obtain their configuration from environment variables.
 To help you define these variables, the cloud dashboard allows you to download an OpenStack RC file from which you can easily source the required configuration.